Vehicle registration plates of India: Part 4: Unique number between 1 and 9999

-The last four numbers are unique to the vehicle.
-Usually, the lower 100 numbers are government registered numbers, but it may not always be the case.
-Special "lucky" numbers (also called fancy numbers) such as 3333, 0001 or 6666 fetch a premium and may touch above ₹1,000,000.
+The last four numbers are unique to the vehicle, and leading zeros are part of the format.
+Special or unique numbers (e.g. 3333, 0001 etc.) are often auctioned and fetch a high premium.

 Prior to 2005, Karnataka used to charge ₹1000 for obtaining a unique last four digit number.
 These numbers used to be issued either from the current running series or from one or two future series.
 When the numbering system was computerized, numbers could be issued from any future series.
 However the Karnataka RTO steeply hiked these charges to ₹6,000 if the number to be obtained is in the current series, and ₹25,000 if it was to be issued from a future series.
 It was increased again in 2010 from ₹6,000 to ₹20,000, and from ₹25,000 to ₹75,000.

 As of 2007, Maharashtra has increased the price of unique numbers to the range of ₹25,000 to ₹1,25,000.
 In 2012, Maharashtra increased the price from ₹1,25,000 to ₹2,00,000.

-In Uttarakhand, number 0001 and 0786 has the highest charge of ₹50,000.

-In Gujarat, RTO is charging ₹500 for 2-wheeler vehicles and ₹1,000 for 4-wheeler vehicles for chosen number plate, but the chosen number plate not be unique, Ex 4521, 6523, etc. For VIP number 1 (4-wheeler vehicle), RTO distribute an application form to bid for unique number plate which will be attached with amount of money.
-The highest payer of the amount will get the unique number like 1.
-Sometimes it takes ₹2,00,000 to ₹5,00,000 (maximum) for this type of number.
-Currently, Gujarat RTO has revised the amount for chosen number (not unique numbers like single, double digit), which is ₹1000 for 2-wheeler vehicles and ₹5000 for 4-wheeler vehicles.

-In Andhra Pradesh the RTO Follows the Auction system for unique numbers.
-The highest bidder gets the number.
-Numbers like 0909 0999 0099 0009 are in high demand always and have a high premium and maximum bidders for the auction.

 Non-permanent registration format

 Temporary registration format

-After a new vehicle is purchased and while the permanent registration number is pending, a temporary registration number is issued by RTO of the district from where the vehicle was purchased.
+After a new vehicle is purchased and a permanent registration number is yet to be assigned, a temporary registration number is issued by RTO of the district from where the vehicle was purchased.

 Vehicle registration plate with temporary number, for a vehicle purchased in November 2023 in Kerala.

 On 31 March 2021, the Ministry of Road Transport issued a notification regarding amendment to Motor Vehicles Act.
 Rule 53C in the amendment introduced a homogenised alphanumeric format for temporary registration: